xwshiba/kindle_scraper_zh/README.md

 2. Paste your `My Clippings.txt` file in it.

 #### In txt format:
-1. Run `python .\kindle_scraper.py importAsTxt`.
+1. Run `python .\kindle_scraper.py importAsTxt`; for Mac users, run `python3 kindle_scraper.py importAsTxt`.
+2. Kindler makes a folder `/highlights` in your working directory.
+Open it.
-2. Your highlights, companied by the locations information, are in text files named after the book's title saved in the same folder.
+3. Your highlights, companied by the locations information, are in text files named after the book's title saved in the same folder.
 #### In csv format:
-1. Run `python .\kindle_scraper.py importAsCsv`.
+1. For PC users, run `python .\kindle_scraper.py importAsCsv`; for Mac users, run `python3 kindle_scraper.py importAsCsv`.
+2. Kindler makes a folder `/highlights` in your working directory.
+Open it.
-2. Your highlights, companied by the locations information, are in csv files named after the book's title saved in the same folder.
+3. Your highlights, companied by the locations information, are in csv files named after the book's title saved in the same folder.
-3. Make sure to read the instructions printed on terminal to open csv files in `UTF-8 format`.
+4. Make sure to read the instructions printed on terminal to open csv files in `UTF-8 format`.

 ### Get List Of Titles:

 1. Clone this repository.
 Paste your `My Clippings.txt` file in it.
-2. Run `python .\kindle_scraper.py showTitles`.
+2. For PC users, run `python .\kindle_scraper.py showTitles`; for Mac users, run `python3 kindle_scraper.py showTitles`.
 3. Your titles are printed on terminal.

 #### References